mikeleeco/mikeleeco.github.com/_posts/2015-02-23-milb-scraper-with-rvest.md

   <figcaption><i class="fa fa-video-camera"></i> The other lankier Chris Young</figcaption>
 </figure>

-<p>This code extracts the attributes of the links in the table and changes them into characters.</p>
+This code extracts the attributes of the links in the table and changes them into characters.

 {% highlight rout %}
 html %>>%